mirostype/Experience/index.md

 ### experience in iOS development
+- 2021 - now: Working on my personal project (OpenAI API is being used as a main fundament of my app)
+- 2019 - 2021: Intern position wchich lead to the role of the native iOS developer for Albion Computers (improving existing scheduling app for company employees to meet COVID19 restrictions)
 - 2018 - 2019: Release of my first App on the Appstore (Quiz game)
 - 2018: Apple coding academy (passed online tests, went to the bootcamp test, finished in the middle of more than 1k participants)
 ```markdown